liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/03-using-lcs.markdown

 and month to show data from, respectively.
 The data in both the graph and the table reflect your selections here.

-The next section shows you how to use environment tokens to activate servers with LCS.
+The next section shows you how to use environment tokens to register servers with LCS.

 ## Understanding Environment Tokens [](id=using-environment-tokens)

-To activate a server in an environment, you must use that environment's token file.
+To connect a server in an environment, you must use that environment's token file.
 LCS Administrators and Environment Managers can generate and distribute this file.
-It contains all the information the LCS client app needs to activate the server in the environment.
-When the server starts up, it uses the token to connect to LCS and consume an activation key from the environment's subscription.
-This lets you activate servers automatically on startup--no interaction is required.
+It contains all the information the LCS client app needs to register the server in the environment.
+When the server starts up, it uses the token to connect to LCS.
+If the server is unactivated, it consumes an activation key from the environment's subscription.
+This lets you register servers in LCS automatically--no interaction is required.

 +$$$